-- 96 Both empirical analyses attempt to approach the same issue from a different perspective.
-It is interesting that common conclusions can be drawn. - 97 In particular, in the context of the econometric assessment, for the examination of the impact of the size of a supermarket size on bargaining terms, supermarkets were classified into two categories on the basis of their market share.
-In the category with firms possess a large market share, [SM_9] and [SM_45] were included. - 98 According to the results of the empirical analysis, supermarkets with a larger market share achieve improved bargaining conditions, i.e. a lower purchasing price. - 99 In addition, in the context of the econometric study, the ability of suppliers with a large market share to achieve better trading conditions was examined and confirmed in the half variants of the model where it was examined.
-Respectively, in the analysis based on the position/ centrality of a company in the value chain, it was found that suppliers that appear to play a central role in the purchase of products examined have a high market share (and most of them have strong brands). - 100 By calculating the vertical power based on social network analysis, it emerged that the level of bargaining power is not homogeneous between the various product categories: it ranges between [5-10] %% for toilet paper (a level that could be considered low) and [25-35]% for soft drinks (a level that could be considered relatively high). - 101 Regarding the distribution of vertical bargaining power in the market between suppliers and supermarkets in each of the supply chains, it is observed that in most of the above product markets the suppliers hold the first place (most) of the bargaining power in each supply chain, with the exception of pulses and toilet paper.
+- 105 Both empirical analyses attempt to approach the same issue from a different perspective.
+It is interesting that common conclusions can be drawn. - 106 In particular, in the context of the econometric assessment, for the examination of the impact of the size of a supermarket size on bargaining terms, supermarkets were classified into two categories on the basis of their market share.
+In the category with firms possess a large market share, [SM\9] and [SM\45] were included. - 107 According to the results of the empirical analysis, supermarkets with a larger market share achieve improved bargaining conditions, i.e. a lower purchasing price. - 108 In addition, in the context of the econometric study, the ability of suppliers with a large market share to achieve better trading conditions was examined and confirmed in the half variants of the model where it was examined.
+Respectively, in the analysis based on the position/ centrality of a company in the value chain, it was found that suppliers that appear to play a central role in the purchase of products examined have a high market share (and most of them have strong brands). - 109 By calculating the vertical power based on social network analysis, it emerged that the level of bargaining power is not homogeneous between the various product categories. - 110 Regarding the distribution of vertical bargaining power in the market between suppliers and supermarkets in each of the supply chains, it is observed that in most of the above product markets the suppliers hold the first place (most) of the bargaining power in each supply chain, with the exception of pulses and toilet paper.
 This can be attributed to the strong presence of private label products in these markets.
 It is also noted that the level of bargaining power in the supply chain market is largely correlated with the share of suppliers, which suggests that asymmetries in bargaining power are explained by the presence of strong suppliers.
-These suppliers have strong / recognizable brands that may influence the purchasing power of supermarkets, despite the concentration of the industry having increased in recent years.
+These suppliers have strong / recognizable brands that may influence the purchasing power of supermarkets, despite the concentration of the industry having increased in recent years. - 111 The analysis of the bargaining power based on the supply price demonstrates the role of a variety of factors in shaping the conditions achieved as a result of the negotiations between the companies operating supermarket chains and their suppliers.
+The majority of the variants of the model under consideration confirm the negative and statistically significant effect of quantity.
+An increase in the quantity supplied by supermarkets leads to an improvement in the terms they achieve, understood as a smaller net supply price.
+Negotiation terms appear to be further improved for supermarkets holding a larger market share, which further reduces the supply price, thus confirming most of the model's variations.
+Examining also the ability of suppliers with a large market share to influence supply terms confirms the expected improvement in negotiation terms for these suppliers in the half variants of the model under consideration.

-17 The quantitative analysis based on the data collected by HCC, was undertaken by Alexander Louka, PhD.
+&lt;sup>28 The quantitative analysis based on the data collected by HCC, was undertaken by Alexander Louka, PhD.